hbr/albatross/README.md

 [caml.inria.fr](http://caml.inria.fr) and installs easily on a variety of platforms.

-Get the tarball `albatross.tgz` and create a directory where you want the albatross compiler unpacked.

-    cd path/to/albatross

-    tar xzvf path/to/albatross.tgz

     cd path/to/albatross/ocaml

-    ocamlbuild alba.native
+    ocamlbuild -lib unix alba.native

-> Note: You can replace the first two steps by cloning the albatross git repository.

 Now you have the file `alba.native` in the directory `albatross/ocaml/_build` which is the executable albatross compiler.
-Copy it under the name `alba`  to any location which is in the search path for programs.
+Copy (or link) it under the name `alba` to any location which is in the search path for programs.

 The basic libary is in `albatross/library/alba.base`.
 In order to use it you have to compile it.